phalt/phalt/README.md

 3) [SWAPI](https://github.com/phalt/swapi)
 4) [Django API Domains](https://github.com/phalt/django-api-domains)

 Or general Python things.
-I'm a memeber of the https://python.nz/ commitee.
+I'm a member of the https://python.nz/ commitee.

-## !Programming
+## Not Programming

 🐦 I do [The Tweets](https://twitter.com/phalt_).

-👖 I'm veggie, and I have built a sustainable wardrobe.
-I'm really into Raw Denim jeans.
+👖 I'm really into Raw Denim jeans.

+🤖 I like Cyberpunk more than you do.

 🦎 I live in Aotearoa New Zealand.
 Ko ia te ātaahua.

-🍸 We should eat the rich.
-You should join a union.
+🍸 We should eat the rich and you should join a union.

-🤖 I like Cyberpunk more than you do.

 ## Who is Case?